 For more than two decades, The University of Tulsa (TU) has been at the forefront of cyber security research and education.
 TU has been an NSA Center of Academic Excellence in Information Assurance and Cyber Defense Education (CAE IA/CD) since 2000 — one of the first 14 institutions awarded this distinction.
 TU also is recognized by NSA as a CAE in IA Research and Cyber Operations.
 TU graduates have gone on to leading roles in the private and public sectors, as well as academia.

 The Master of Science in Cyber Security Professional Track is designed for working professionals seeking to gain skills and expertise necessary to thrive in this growing field.
-The program offers both 100% online courses and immersive courses in which students spend one week on campus completing hands-on, intensive training guided by faculty.
+The program offers an entirely online curriculum, along with an option to take immersive courses in which students spend one week on campus completing hands-on, intensive training guided by faculty.
 The program is designed to be completed in 24 months, and students can continue to work as full-time professionals while completing the degree program.

 The program accepts new students in the fall, spring and summer terms.
 Applications are processed as they are received, and prospective students are encouraged to apply as soon as possible.